PennLINC/qsirecon/CONTRIBUTING.md

 # Contributing to QSIRecon

 Contributions are welcome.
-Please see the guidelines for contributing to fMRIPrep and follow those here.
+Please see the [guidelines for contributing to fmriprep](https://fmriprep.org/en/stable/api.html) and follow those here.

 ## Licensing